facelessuser/soupsieve/docs/src/markdown/api.md

 Custom selectors can also be dependent upon other custom selectors.
 You don't have to worry about the order in the dictionary as custom selectors will be compiled "just in time" when they are needed.
-Be careful though, if you create a circular dependency, you will get a `SelectorSyntaxError`.
+Be careful though, if you create a circular dependency, you will get a `#!py SelectorSyntaxError`.

-Assuming the same markup as in the first example, we will now create a custom selector that should find any element that has child elements, we will call the selector `:--parent`.
-Then we will create another selector called `:--parent-paragraph` that will use the `:--parent` selector to find `#!html <p>` elements that are also parents:
+Assuming the same markup as in the first example, we will now create a custom selector that should find any element that has child elements, we will call the selector `#!css :--parent`.
+Then we will create another selector called `#!css :--parent-paragraph` that will use the `#!css :--parent` selector to find `#!html <p>` elements that are also
+parents:

 ```py play session="example2"
 custom = {